World Cup 2026 Stadiums

 Usual Stadium Capacity

 Levi's Stadium opened in 2014, and its regular event rhythm is not the same as a World Cup operating plan.
-FIFA branding, accreditation zones, and tournament hospitality can change the way a familiar ground feels on the day.
+FIFA branding, accreditation zones, and tournament hospitality can change how a familiar ground feels on the day.

 Surface